Arthur LeSueur

-Arthur LeSueur or Arthur Le Sueur (December 7, 1867– March 19, 1950) was an American socialist newspaper editor, politician, and lawyer.
-LeSueur served as the Mayor of Minot, North Dakota, as a Socialist, a post to which he was elected in 1909 until his resignation in 1911.
+Arthur LeSueur or Arthur Le Sueur (December 7, 1867– March 19, 1950) was an American newspaper editor, politician, and lawyer.
+LeSueur, a socialist, served as the mayor of Minot, North Dakota from 1909 until his resignation in 1911.

 Early life

 Arthur LeSueur was born on December 7, 1867, in Hastings, Minnesota, to John and Amy LeSueur, who had recently arrived in America from Jersey, in the Channel Islands.
 As a child, LeSueur's mother died in an accident and Arthur was forced along with his siblings into farm work at a very young age.

-In 1880, LeSueur left the family farm and moved to Arvilla, North Dakota, where he worked as a wood-cutter in the winter months and a grain thresher during the harvest season.
+In 1880, LeSueur left the family farm and moved to Arvilla, Dakota Territory, where he worked as a wood-cutter in the winter months and a grain thresher during the harvest season.
 During this time, LeSueur saved extra money for law school tuition.
 In 1889, he began working at a law office in Grand Forks.
 In 1891, he graduated from the University of Michigan with a law degree and began his law practice in Minot, North Dakota, in 1900, after relocating there with his wife Ida M. Winslow whom he had married in Arvilla on October 17, 1896.